Paulette Koronkevich

 research and publications

-Type Universes as Allocation Effects
+Type Universes as Kripke Worlds

 Paulette Koronkevich, William J. Bowman